 Started on ICURe programme

-£218,800 Innovate UK funding
+£218k Innovate UK funding

-Won £15,000 NICE Advise Me prize
+Won £15k NICE Advise Me prize

 “AMLo Biosciences was created as a direct result of my time spent learning the ropes of research commercialisation during the ICURe programme.
 Up until that point, I had no idea how to commercialise university research, not least how to spin out a company or where to begin to find investment.
 We believed we had discovered a new diagnostic test that could benefit patients, but we didn’t know if it could be commercially viable or how to take it to market”.

-“I found the ICURe programme not only invaluable for accelerating the commercialisation of our test, but massively rewarding on a personal level.
+“Furthermore, the ICURe programme enabled me to make a lot of valuable contacts with future collaborators, and we were able to use those connections to start validating our test in patient groups around the world.
+I found the ICURe programme not only invaluable for accelerating the commercialisation of our test, but massively rewarding on a personal level.
 Before taking part, I had no real business inclination outside of my academic work.
-The programme has really opened my eyes to the commercial application of science.
-The knowledge and many skills I gained during the programme I hope to put to good use in the company in my future career.”
+The programme really opened my eyes to the commercial application of science.

 AMLo Biosciences Ltd